 These three reverse types were used on different coins of the series with one exception.
 The 1972 Eisenhower Dollars struck at the Philadelphia Mint used each of the different reverse types at various times during the year.
-This created three different varieties, with one of them representing a lower mintage rarity.
+This created three different varieties, with one of them representing a low mintage rarity.

 The varieties can most easily be attributed based on differences in the appearance of the Earth pictured in the background of the reverse design.

-This type can be identified by the three islands, which appear to the right of Florida.
+Type 1 (Buy on eBay) can be identified by the three islands, which appear to the right of Florida.
 The design also has some flatness at the 9 o’clock to 11 o’clock area of the Earth.

 This design had overall low relief and was used for all business strike coins issued in 1971.
 The 1972-D Eisenhower Dollars used this reverse type throughout the year.
 In 1972, the Philadelphia Mint used this reverse at the beginning of the year.

-This type is identified by the three islands which appear beneath and to the left of Florida.
+The Type 3 (Buy on eBay) is identified by the three islands which appear beneath and to the left of Florida.
 The overall relief and details of the earth also appear strengthened.

 This reverse was created after more resilient die steel became available.
 It was used for the remainder of the Philadelphia Mint’s production of the 1972 Eisenhower Dollar.
 In the following year, this reverse type was used for all business strike and proof Eisenhower Dollars.